axemorgan/SourdoughStarter/README.md

 * Activity and Fragment scopes
 * An example `Activity` and `Fragment` injected using Dagger Android
 * Useful base classes for Activites and Fragments that perform injection automatically
+* Support for binding and injecting `ViewModels` built-in

 ### Misc
 * A .gitignore file for Android Studio projects